JackDca/Mailpilewiki/PasswordRecovery.md

 To put it another way: the high value placed on PGP keys inevitably implies that the cost of losing a passphrase is also very high.

 Although some high-risk users explicitly need their passphrase to be only ever committed to human memory, there is a significant number of users whose need to avoid data-loss greatly outweighs the potential risk recoverable passphrases might pose to confidentiality of their data.
-It's interesting that PGP community has traditionally focused on the former case almost exclusively, which may be an overlooked factor contributing to the low adoption of the technology by the wider public.
+It's interesting that PGP community has traditionally focused on the former case almost exclusively, which may be an overlooked factor contributing to the low adoption of PGP by the wider public.
 Backups are important!

 Tankred Hase of Whiteout has proposed [an elegant use of IMAP as a key synchronization channel](https://github.com/whiteout-io/mail-html5/wiki/Secure-OpenPGP-Key-Pair-Synchronization-via-IMAP), which Mailpile will adopt, not only to facilitate synchronization, but also to guarantee an off-site backup of the user's key material.
 This greatly reduces the risk of catastrophic data loss, but the problem of the passphrase getting lost or forgotten remains.